riteshji/BusStands-On-CycleRoutes-in-SG/README.md

 10. **Write output to CSV file:**
 Finally, the script writes the output DataFrame to a CSV file.
 Each row in the file represents a location that is within a route, along with the name of the route.

 The script is designed to be flexible and easily adaptable to different data structures and requirements.
-It demonstrates the use of Python for geospatial analysis using `pandas`, `geopandas`, and `shapely`.

-I hope this gives you a clear understanding of the script.
-Let me know if you have any further questions.